-Well, the Autumn Winter 2020 season is upon us already.
-But of course it's cold, damp and windy, and getting out with baby in your sling or carrier takes a little bit more thought and effort.
+Well, the Autumn Winter 2021 season is upon us already.
+We know it's going to be cold, damp and windy, and getting out with baby in your sling or carrier takes a little bit more thought and effort.

 With just a few hints and tips you can stay as comfortable as possible when carrying (this list isn't exhaustive; if you have your own top tip, please do share!).

 1. Keep as few clothing layers between you and baby as possible.
 Babies regulate their temperature best when they are closest to you.
 The natural heat exchange between you both occurs best with fewer, lighter layers; natural fibres help too.

 2. Do not use bulky coats and snowsuits on baby; such bulky layers can lead to baby overheating, particularly in younger babies.
 Older babies can end up with a layer of sweat against their skin which can leave them chilled.